Do you know YOUR primary acne trigger? Still struggling with an unsure self-diagnosis?

 Multivitamins also often contain high amounts B12 as we talked about and could also trigger your acne.

 - Biotin (Vitamin B7): Biotin is in Hair Skin and Nails supplements, B-Complex, multivitamins as well as nutritional drink powders found at your local health food store.
-Biotin is a common supplement that causes acne because it is in so many places; including, your shampoo and conditioner!
+Biotin causes acne because it is in so many places; including, your shampoo and conditioner, meaning the link between biotin and acne is extremely common.

 Here are a few tips for staying Biotin-free:

 - Toss the multivitamin- 99% of the multivitamins on the market contain biotin and, therefore, trigger acne.
-Even though they do contain other essential antioxidants and mineral, the biotin, unfortunately, ruins the whole thing.
-Try replacing your multivitamin with the Healthy Skin Trio, a proven combination of supplements designed to clear acne and reduce inflammation from the inside out while delivering essential nutrients for overall wellness.
+Even though they do contain other essential antioxidants and minerals, the biotin, unfortunately, ruins the whole thing.
+Try replacing your multivitamin with the Clear Skin Trio, a proven combination of supplements designed to clear acne and reduce inflammation from the inside out while delivering essential nutrients for overall wellness.

 - Double check your nutritional drink powders- A lot of “healthy” nutritional drinks (even when sold by a health food store or by a friend representing a health and wellness company) can contain biotin or B7 as an added nutrient.
 There are lots of choices out there, so we recommend switching to something that is biotin-free to stay acne free.